-Exhibit 8 on the preceding page summarizes the dividend characteristics of the cash generators and cash users in our sample, respectively.
+Exhibit 8 on the preceding page summarizes the dividend characteristics of the cash generators and cash users in our public company sample, respectively.

-For purposes of the analysis in Exhibit 8, companies were classified as cash generators or cash users on the basis of financial results for 2015 only, not the three-year cumulative totals for 2013 through 2015.
-The total population included roughly equal numbers of cash generators and cash users.
+For purposes of the analysis in Exhibit 8, companies were classified as cash generators or cash users on the basis of financial results for 2017.
+Nearly two-thirds of the total population consisted of cash generators.

-- During 2015, 78% of cash generators distributed cash to shareholders in the form of either dividends, share repurchases, or both.
-Share repurchases exceeded dividends paid both in aggregate dollars (\$20.5 billion compared to \$9.8 billion) and number of companies (459 compared to 352). - In contrast, only 42% of cash users made shareholder distributions.
-By number of companies, the preference for share repurchases was more pronounced for this group (243 compared to 124 dividend payers), although the aggregate dollars were more balanced. - · Cash generators accounted for 69% of all dividends paid and 78% of share repurchases.
+- During 2017, 87% of cash generators distributed cash to shareholders in the form of either dividends, share repurchases, or both.
+Share repurchases exceeded dividends paid both in aggregate dollars (\$28.5 billion compared to \$13.7 billion) and number of companies (369 compared to 277). - In contrast, 20% of cash users made no shareholder distributions.
+By number of companies, the preference for share repurchases was more pronounced for this group (180 compared to 116 dividend payers), although the aggregate dollars were more balanced. - Cash generators accounted for 73% of all dividends paid and 88% of share repurchases.

 In summary, the form of shareholder returns is shaped by whether the subject company is a net generator or user of cash.
-The ability of directors to tailor returns to shareholder preferences is limited by these natural constraints.
+The ability of family business directors to tailor returns to shareholder preferences is limited by these natural constraints.
 Cash generators have the most latitude, as directors can elect to pay dividends (providing current income) or repurchase shares (enhancing capital appreciation for those electing not to sell).
 Cash users are more constrained, but can pay dividends or repurchase shares if they are able borrow money or issue shares in excess of the amount needed to fund capital projects.
-Approximately 17% of cash users in our sample paid shareholder dividends in 2015.
+Approximately 43% of cash users in our sample paid shareholder dividends in 2017.